-At Wyborne Primary School we endeavour to support parents/carers so that they are able to:
+At Wynstream Primary School we endeavour to support parents/carers so that they are able to:

-- Feel fully supported and taken seriously should they raise a concern about their child - Recognise and fulfil their responsibilities and play an active and valued role in their child's education - Understand procedures and documentation - Make their views known about how their child is educated - Have access to information, advice and support during assessment and any related decision-making process about special educational provision.
+- Feel fully supported and taken seriously should they raise a concern about their child - Recognise and fulfil their responsibilities and play an active and valued role in their child's education - Understand procedures and documentation - Make their views known about how their child is educated - Have access to information, advice and support during assessment and any related decision making process about special educational provision.

-Parents/carers of a child with SEN support will have the opportunity to meet with the Inclusion Manager on an appointment basis at any point throughout the year.
-The Inclusion Manager is happy to meet with parents/carers, without prior arrangement, whenever possible.
+Parents/carers of a child at SEN support level will have the opportunity to meet with the SENDCo at least once a year.
+The SENDCO will endeavour to arrange meetings with parents/carers at mutually convenient times, when requested.

-Parents/carers are encouraged to seek help and advice from Independent Information Advice and Support services, including the Royal Greenwich Special Educational Needs and Disability Information Advice and Support Service (SENDIASS - formerly Parent Partnership Service).
-This service is able to provide impartial and independent advice, support and information on special educational needs and disabilities.
+Parents/carers are encouraged to seek help and advice from Independent Information Advice and Support services, including Devon Information and Advice Service (DIAS).
+These are able to provide impartial and independent advice, support and information on special educational needs and disabilities.